AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-configuring-traffic.md

 ## Order of Evaluation {#order-of-evaluation}

-Functionally, the various features mentioned are evaluated in the following sequence:
+Functionally, the various features mentioned previously are evaluated in the following sequence:

 ![image](/help/implementing/dispatcher/assets/order.png)